MORYX-Industry/application-developer-training/chapter-2-drivers.md

 }
 ```

-In order to start an activity on the phycial cell when an activityStart is received, set `ProcessStart` to `true`.
+In order to start an activity on the physical cell when an activityStart is received, set `ProcessStart` to `true`.
 ```cs
 public override void StartActivity(ActivityStart activityStart) {